Dear reader of ADxS.org, please excuse the disruption.

 Stimulants (amphetamine drugs, MPH and atomoxetine) act as dopamine reuptake inhibitors and also cause increased production of dopamine and noradrenaline and, to a lesser extent, serotonin.

-Stimulants have a dopaminergic effect on the nucleus accumbens and improve the symptoms of hyperactivity and self-activation/reinforcement processes, while the problems of response delay and working memory are mediated by noradrenergic effects of the locus coeruleus on the PFC.
-Effects of stimulants on attention and behavioral control are mediated by dopaminergic and noradrenergic effects.122
+Stimulants have dopaminergic effects on the nucleus accumbens and improve symptoms of hyperactivity and self-activation/reinforcement processes, while response delay and working memory problems are mediated by noradrenergic effects of the locus coeruleus on the PFC.
+Effects of stimulants on attention and behavioral control are dopaminergic and noradrenergic mediated.126

-Whereas in ADHD, noradrenaline is reduced in the PFC like dopamine, in PTSD, noradrenaline is increased in the PFC, which (above a certain level) deactivates the PFC and activates the amygdala, which is why PTSD is typically treated with alpha-1 or beta-adrenoceptor antagonists, which counteract the deactivation of the PFC by too much noradrenaline.105
+While norepinephrine, like dopamine, is decreased in the PFC in ADHD, norepinephrine is increased in the PFC in PTSD, which (above a certain level) deactivates the PFC and activates the amygdala, which is why PTSD is typically treated with alpha-1 or beta-adrenoceptor antagonists, which counteract the shutdown of the PFC by too much norepinephrine.107

-Korsakoff’s syndrome is a disorder with a pronounced and persistent impairment of short- and long-term memory (amnestic disorder) due to thiamine deficiency, which usually occurs as a result of chronic alcohol consumption.
+Korsakoff’s syndrome is a disorder with a pronounced persistent impairment of short and long-term memory (amnestic disorder) due to thiamine deficiency, which usually occurs as a consequence of chronic alcohol consumption.
 In Korsakoff’s disease, the levels of the noradrenaline degradation product MHPG in the cerebrospinal fluid are reduced, which correlates with an impairment of short-term memory.
-The alpha-2 receptor agonist clonidine improves the memory and attention deficits in Korsakoff’s, while it worsens them in healthy individuals.123
+The alpha-2 receptor agonist clonidine improves the memory and attention deficits in Korsakoff’s, while it worsens them in healthy individuals.127

 9.2.
 Non-drug treatment